-Another provision in API-labeled bill requires President to maintain a list of 25 "energy projects" of "strategic national importance" and take actions to prioritize environmental review and authorizations of those projects.
-Importantly, the bill requires the President to prioritize at least five fossil fuel projects and three new mining projects, plus two projects "to capture, transport, or store carbon dioxide," and one "to produce, transport, or store clean hydrogen."
+President to maintain a list of 25 "energy projects" of "strategic national importance" and take actions to prioritize environmental review and authorizations of those projects.
+Importantly, the bill requires the President to prioritize, at all times over the next seven years, at least five fossil fuel projects and three new mining projects, plus two projects "to capture, transport, or store carbon dioxide," and one "to produce, transport, or store clean hydrogen."
 These types of projects can obviously cause significant harms; "prioritizing" them could lead to insufficient review or hasty approval.
 Moreover, CCS and hydrogen projects are typically cost-ineffective means of reducing carbon emissions, and typically expose frontline communities to increased levels of toxic fossil fuel pollution.

-Hurrying Clean Water Act Section 401 review

-The API-labeled bill includes provisions that would change procedures by which state and some tribal governments certify federal permitting actions, as provided by Section 401 of the Clean Water Act.
-While the bill's Clean Water Act provisions are not as damaging as regulatory rollbacks promulgated by the Trump administration (which were struck down by a district court order that has itself been stayed by a Supreme Court order), they do limit state and tribal authority.
-For example, the bill sets the default time period in which a state or tribe must act on an application to 180 days; and does not expressly give them the ability to extend that period.
+Hurrying Clean Water Act Section 401 review: The bill includes provisions that would change procedures by which state and some tribal governments certify federal permitting actions, as provided by Section 401 of the Clean Water Act.
+The bill's Clean Water Act provisions seek to limit state and tribal authority.
+For example, the bill sets the default time period in which a state or tribe must act on an application to 180 days and does not expressly give them the ability to extend that period.
 Industry may well contend that this means the bill forecloses such extensions.
 The bill also restricts states and tribes to evaluating the impact of federal decisions on compliance with "appropriate water quality requirement[s] of State law."
 This is a malleable standard that industry will likely attempt to exploit through litigation.
-And in addition, the provisions in the bill designed to force states and tribes to make Section 401 certification decisions quickly are likely to have the perverse effect of making those states deny such applications (thereby spawning litigation) rather than asking applicants to withdraw and resubmit them with more complete information.
+In addition, the provisions in the bill designed to force states and tribes to make Section 401 certification decisions quickly are likely to have the perverse effect of making those states deny such applications (thereby spawning litigation) rather than asking applicants to withdraw and resubmit them with more complete information.